 About FVMat

-FVMat is a deep tech startup that develops a technology of meta-materials for the Aerospace and Automotive industries.
-We design and manufacture materials with controllable density, stiffness, heat transfer and additional physical properties.
-Our novel meta-materials are dynamically adjusted to the environment and can adapt to external conditions.
+FVMat is a deep-tech startup developing technologies for design and optimization of Meta-Materials in the Aerospace and Automotive industries.
+We design and manufacture materials with controllable density, stiffness, heat transfer, and other physical properties.
+Our novel Meta-Materials can be dynamically controlled and adapt to external environment conditions.

 Value Proposition – system simplification: